 All children are vulnerable, both physically and mentally.
 And exactly because they are children they need more protection and other rights beyond those of adults.

-EDNZ is a non-profit organization governed by a board of trustees operating within a sustainability governance framework.
+EDNZ is a non-profit organization which operates within a sustainability governance framework.
 The management infrastructure blends strategy, sector positioning, measurement, process, people and organization in a sustainable way to ensure maximum productivity, impact and true independence.

 We envision a society where common good purpose directs all its affairs.
 This starts with education of our young today.